godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 The `"surfaces"` property is an array of objects, each of which defines a surface in the mesh.
 This property is required and has no default value.

 Surfaces define the visible geometry of the mesh.
 They may be wireframe-only, may have cells defined, or may have more complex geometry data defined.
 Each surface may have its own material.
+Surfaces are known as "Material Slots" in Unity and Blender, and are known as "Mesh Primitives" in glTF™.

 All surfaces in a mesh share the same vertices, which are defined by the `"vertices"` property.
 This allows for deduplication of vertex data across surfaces.
 This also allows for mesh deforming operations such as skeletal skinning and blend shapes (morph targets) to operate on a single shared set of vertices.